bet365/jingo/README.md

 There are a couple of subtle ways you can configure the encoders.

 * You can specify a default capacity for buffer using `NewBufferFromPoolWithCap(int)*Buffer`
 * It supports the same `json:"tag,options"` syntax as the stdlib, but not the same options.
-Currently the only option you have is
+Currently the options you have are
     - `,stringer`, which instead of the standard serialization method for a given type, nominates that its `.String()` function is invoked instead to provide the serialization value.
+    - `,raw`, which allows byteslice-like items (like `[]byte` and `string`) to be written to the buffer directly with no conversion, quoting or otherwise. `nil` or empty fields annotated as `raw` will output `null`.

 ## How does it work